microsoftgraph/microsoft-graph-explorer/README.md

 #### Sample queries
 We want the explorer to have rich samples for calling all APIs in the Microsoft Graph.
 If you have ideas for sample queries, you can edit `sample-queries.csv` and then run `npm run import:samples`.
 This will convert the samples in the CSV file to structured objects in `src/app/gen-queries.ts`.

+When you send a pull request, please commit both the `sample-queries.csv` and the `src/app/gen-queries.ts` file.
+We will then review your sample queries, and ensure our demo tenant has some sample data for that query.

 ## Additional resources
 * [Microsoft Graph website](https://graph.microsoft.io)